oguzsabi/Hotel-Booking/README.md

-# Stuff
+# Hotel Booking
-Booking system code
+This is a simple project to simulate a hotel booking and rating system